By Mathias Ooi

 Dr Foo’s novel, If It Were Up to Mrs Dada, is also set in Singapore and follows a single day in the life of the elderly Mrs Dada.
 It began as a homage to Virginia Woolf’s Mrs Dalloway.

 Lecturer of Humanities (Writing and Literature) Carissa Foo.
-Image by Charmaine Chua/Yale-NUS College.
+Image by Charmaine Chua for Yale-NUS College.

 Dr Foo said the book is a faithful representation of Singapore and draws on past traditions and local tongues.